Apoorve8055/Node_js_get_started/README.md

    set it to be something else.

 res.end() :
-=> This method kind of makes sense, right?
-There's a response and once we have collected the data or did something else we want to present that to the caller and as a last step we should end the session - this could be achieved by calling res.end().
+=> There's a response and once we have collected the data or did something else we want to present that to the caller and as a last step we should end the session - this could be achieved by calling res.end().

 =========================================================================================================================================